janvanhelvoort/qvision-poll-it/README.md

 There is also a [MyGet build](https://www.myget.org/feed/janvanhelvoort/package/nuget/Qvision.PollIt) - for development releases.

 #### After installation
 There will be a new section, 'Poll It'.
 If you can't see this section, you need to add the permissions for the users.
 Whitin this section, you can create and manage polls.
+With Umbraco 7.7, the sections aren't managed at user level, but with user groups.
+The possibility to easily add a new section to a group isn't available at the moment.
 ![Dashboard](Documentation/Screenshots/Section%20Dashboard.png)

 ## Usage